OpenCTI-Platform/opencti/docs/docs/deployment/managers.md

 The telemetry manager collects periodically statistical data about platform usage.

-More information about data collection can be found [here](../overview.md).
+More information about data telemetry can be found [here](../reference/data-telemetry.md).